Gilmara-Git/Gilmara-Git/README.md

 - 🌱 It all started when the pandemic hit us in 2020.
 I enrolled myself into a bootcamp at [rocketseat](https://rocketseat.com.br/), where I have learned HTML5, CSS3, JavaScript, Postgres by developing full web applications.
 - I have done additional courses to learn and practice javascript and its fundamentals.
 - I never stopped learning and never will.
-- As I am focused on front end, I am also exploring the Mobile development side, learning and practicing react native.
+- As I am focused on front end, I am also exploring the Mobile development, learning and practicing react native.
 - I believe persistance and dedication is the key for improvement.
 - My goal is to become a better dev today than I was tomorrow, so I study everyday to make that happen.
 - 👯 I’m looking to collaborate on open sources projects.